willxxy/ECG-Bench/README.md

 wget https://physionet.org/static/published-projects/challenge-2020/classification-of-12-lead-ecgs-the-physionetcomputing-in-cardiology-challenge-2020-1.0.2.zip
 ```

+3. Unzip the file and inside of `data/cpsc/classification-of-12-lead-ecgs-the-physionetcomputing-in-cardiology-challenge-2020-1.0.2/training` move the `cpsc_2018` and `cpsc_2018_extra` folders into the `data/cpsc` directory.
+Then delete the `classification-of-12-lead-ecgs-the-physionetcomputing-in-cardiology-challenge-2020-1.0.2` folder.

 ### ECG-QA dataset curated by [ECG-QA, Oh et al.](https://github.com/Jwoo5/ecg-qa)

 1. To download the ECG-QA dataset, please execute the following command in the `data` folder: